[?] Subscribe To This Site

 Mother Hummingbird Feeding Babies

-Since these babies grow quickly (doubling in size everyday during those first days), she can soon leave the nest more frequently in order to catch insects and gather nectar to feed them.
+Since the baby hummingbird grows quickly (doubling in size everyday during those first days), she can soon leave the nest more frequently in order to catch insects and gather nectar to feed them.

 As the chicks get older the mother spends extended periods away from the nest.